open-traffic-generator/otg-examples/clab/rtbh/README.md

 ## Preprequisites

 * Linux host or VM with sudo permissions and Docker support.
-If you're on Mac, an example below can be used to create an Ubuntu 22.04LTS VM `otg-demo`, using [Multipass](https://multipass.run/)
+If you're on Mac, an example below can be used to create an Ubuntu 20.04LTS VM `otg-demo`, using [Multipass](https://multipass.run/).
+Ubuntu 22.04 is not yet supported for this test.

     ```Shell
     multipass launch 20.04 -n otg-demo -c4 -m8G -d32G